NightHawkATL/outage-tracker/README.md

 * **Grid Monitoring (KUBRA API):** Natively supports tracking any major utility company that uses the KUBRA Storm Center platform (Georgia Power, Duke Energy, Alabama Power, FirstEnergy, Entergy) as well as Pacific Power.
 * **Multi-UPS Array Support:** Connects to your local NUT server.
 Use the `auto` setting to automatically discover and independently track every UPS in your server rack.
+* **Dual-WAN Watchdog:** Continuously pings up to two IP addresses (like your home Public IP or a Tailscale node) to monitor your home internet connection for downtime, with independent alerting.
 * **Built-in Tailscale VPN:** No need to install VPN software on your Docker host.
 Outage Tracker runs its own internal Tailscale daemon to securely bridge your cloud VPS to your home network.
 * **Zero-Knowledge Security:** Sensitive API tokens, VPN auth keys, and home coordinates are configured as "Write-Only" in the UI.
 Once saved, they are hidden from the frontend to protect your data.
 * **Live Connection Diagnostics:** The settings dashboard features real-time socket checks to visually verify if your NUT server and Tailscale network are connected.
 * **Rich Map Notifications:** Optionally integrate a free Mapbox API key to instantly generate and attach a street-level map of the outage area directly to your phone's lock screen.
-* **Event History Logs:** Persistently tracks the duration, severity, and timestamps of every local grid outage and UPS battery event so you can review your power stability over time.
+* **Event History Logs:** Persistently tracks the duration, severity, and timestamps of every local grid outage, UPS battery event, and network downtime so you can review your infrastructure stability over time.

 ---